FSLeyes (pronounced fossilise) is the new FSL image viewer, released with FSL 5.0.10.

 Follow FSLeyes on Twitter to be notified of new releases.

-FSLeyes can either be installed as a standalone application, or can be installed into a Python environment.
+FSLeyes can either be installed as a standalone application (recommended), or can be installed into a Python environment (for advanced users).

 Install standalone application (recommended)